West Hattiesburg, Mississippi

 West Hattiesburg is an unincorporated area and census-designated place (CDP) in Lamar County, Mississippi, west of the city of Hattiesburg and east of the community of Oak Grove.
 It is part of the Hattiesburg metropolitan area.
-It had a decline in population from 6,305 at the 2000 census to 5,909 at the 2010 census.
+As of the 2020 census, West Hattiesburg had a population of 6,006.

 Geography

 West Hattiesburg is in northeastern Lamar County and is bordered to the north, east, and south by the city of Hattiesburg.
 The area of West Hattiesburg dropped from 7.2 sqmi at the 2000 census to 6.45 sqkm as of 2019, primarily due to annexation of land by the city of Hattiesburg.
 Of the CDP's area in 2019, 0.2 sqkm, or 0.31%, are water.
 Lairds Lake is the main water body in the community.